Ramy-Uptown/Uptown-FS/README.md

 - Std Calculated PV read-only: The “Std Calculated PV” field in the calculator is now read-only and auto-derived from Standard Total Price, rate, duration and frequency.
 File: client/src/components/calculator/InputsForm.jsx.
 - [2025-10-17 16:25] Client banner for missing per-pricing terms:
   - Calculator page shows a red policy banner when a unit/model is selected and the API returns 422 requiring per-pricing terms.
-  - Message instructs to configure Annual Rate, Duration, and Frequency on the Standard Pricing page for that unit model.
+  - Message instructs to configure Annual Financial Rate, Duration, and Frequency on the Standard Pricing page for that unit model.
   File: client/src/App.jsx.
 - Header stays LTR: Top navigation/header is always LTR even when Arabic is selected, keeping consultant layout stable.
 - Payment Schedule Arabic polish: “الوصف” column shows Arabic labels for schedule rows and is center‑aligned in Arabic.